PlaidWeb/publ-site/content/manual/deploying/git-deployment.md

 ### Webhook is timing out

-If your packages change, the webhook will likely time out while `pipenv install` runs.
+If your packages change, the webhook will likely time out while `poetry install` runs.
 This should be okay, but try `ssh`ing into your live workspace and running `./deploy.sh` manually.